 While we’re treating you, we’re “listening” to a combination of your voice and your body (which we “listen” to using our hands).
 But we’re not psychic, so if we do some treatment and for any reason it doesn’t help you, or if you feel we’ve hit the wrong spot, please don’t pretend you can feel a huge difference — we’re here to help you, not to build up our personal egos!
 If you tell us when something’s not working, we can work to change it, and do something that will help.
 And if you tell us when something is really working for you, we’ll probably do it some more!

-- 6. Do your exercises — or at least tell us the truth!
+6. Do your exercises — or at least be honest!

 At the end of the session, we’ll usually give you a few exercises to help you continue to move forward at home.
 Please do them!
 We find it amazing how many people don’t do anything to help themselves between sessions, and yet they still expect to make fast progress.
 Our job is to help you to recover, not to force your body to recover despite your best efforts to hold us back.

 But if you haven’t had time to do your homework, please be honest with us and don’t pretend you have.
 If we see you haven’t made the progress we expect, but you tell us that you’ve done your homework religiously, we may get unnecessarily confused.
 If you don’t respond to one exercise, we will do our best to work out why, and to give you different exercises.
 But if you haven’t responded to the exercise purely because you haven’t done it — then we may be wasting time trying to think of something else.

 7. Tell your friends how fantastic we are